| | | |

 Instructions

-2. Prepare a 9×13 baking dish, by greasing the inside with butter.
+• Prepare a 9×13 baking dish by greasing the inside generously with butter.

-5. Add the cornstarch mix to the potatoes and mix well.
+• Add the cornstarch mixture to the potatoes and mix well.
 Set aside.

-7. Layer half of the potato mixture in the baking dish, then gradually pour half of the cream mixture over the potatoes.
+• Layer half of the potato slices mixture in the baking dish, then gradually pour half of the cream mixture over the potatoes.

-8. Layer the remaining potatoes, and add the rest of the cream.
+• Layer the remaining potatoes, and add the rest of the cream, making sure the cream spreads through the layers of potatoes.

-10. Cover the dish with a piece of tin foil, lightly buttered on one side.
+• Cover the dish with a piece of aluminum foil, lightly buttered on one side.

-12. Then after this time, remove the tin foil and continue to bake for 25 – 35 minutes more, until the top is golden brown and bubbling.
+• After this time remove the foil and continue to bake for 30 – 35 minutes more, until the top is golden brown and bubbling.

 Recipe from Chatelaine